Overleaf Accounts and Subscriptions

 I created two Overleaf accounts.
 Can I merge them?

-- Add the email address of the deleted account to the remaining account.
+- Log in to Account A and Add the email address of the deleted account to the remaining account.

 I tried to create an account and received a message:"This email is already registered"